anthonyburrow/Pydle/README.md

 pip install .
 ```

-This creates a `pydle` script that should be added to your path that runs the
+This creates a `pydle` script that should be added to your path.
+You can run
-game:
+this script from anywhere to run the game:

 ```
 pydle